tink-ab/tink-link-ios/README.md

 When finished, you should be able to `import TinkLink` within your project.

 #### Using CocoaPods
+Refer to their [guide](https://guides.cocoapods.org/using/using-cocoapods.html) for usage and installation instructions.

-Add `pod 'TinkLink'` to your project's Podfile.
-Run `pod install` to install the TinkLink framework.
+1. Add TinkLink to your Podfile.

-When finished, you should be able to `import TinkLink` within your project.

-Use `pod update TinkLink` to update to the newer version.
+    ```
+    pod "TinkLink"
+    ```

+2. Run `pod install` in your project directory.

+3. Open your `.xcworkspace` file to see the project in Xcode.

 #### Using Carthage
 Refer to these [instructions](https://github.com/Carthage/Carthage#installing-carthage) for usage and installation details.